zandi/ebpf-stack-pivot-detection/README.md

 `rustfmt` utility for the libbpf-rs crate to build the rust skeleton for the eBPF object.

+## Building Docker Image

+To run on Kubernetes, we need our PoC in a docker container.
+To build this container we will additionally need docker.
+The `Dockerfile` file has everything necessary to build the project in a container and place the main build artifact in a docker image.
+For the convenience of getting this image named "stack_pivot_poc", build by running the `build-container.sh` script.

+Once built, you can get an interactive shell in the image with `docker run --privileged -it stack_pivot_poc`, or just run the PoC itself with `docker run --privileged stack_pivot_poc`.

 # Running

 Binaries will be under `target/`, then under either `debug` or `release`